edizmetin/ZygorGuidesViewer/README.md

 This is a port of Zygor 3.3.5 addon to Project Epoch, with the following guides :

 - (Recommended) Zygor Leveling Guide : Integrated within the addon when ported.
 This is the most complete leveling guide as it was made specifically for this Addon.
+  - This will be the updated guide with new content.
-  - All credits go to the original author Zygor !
+  - All credits go to Zygor for the original guide !
 - Auto generated TUG (Currently disabled due to a bug) : Automated port of TUG guide from his google sheet to this addon in the Zygor format.
 This port is experimental and has not been tested yet.
   - This guide is entirely open source and free (compared to Zygor which is usually paid), all credits go to TUG !
 - TUG manual port (max level 36 !) : TUG ported a few of his guides manually to the Zygor addon, these have better integration with Zygor than auto generated ones but only go to level 36 (not everything was tested)